wgbrown/PBILearningResources/DataEngineer/PowerBI.md

 ![image](https://user-images.githubusercontent.com/10822387/133331307-547a9ade-f737-485d-a89d-67914235396c.png)

-While this is an advanced feature and requires use of a 3rd party tool Tabulear Editor(see above)
+While this is an advanced feature and requires use of a 3rd party tool Tabular Editor(see above)

 [Calculation groups](https://www.sqlbi.com/blog/marco/2020/07/15/creating-calculation-groups-in-power-bi-desktop/) do require a good knowledge of [DAX](https://wgbrown.github.io/PBILearningResources/Dax/Intro%20To%20Dax)